Raising Children of Character: 10 PrinciplesTHOMAS LICKONA

-Thomas Lickona is a developmental psychologist and professor of education at the State University of New York at Cortland.
-He is the author of Character Matters: How to Help Our Children Develop Good Judgment, Integrity, and Other Essential Virtues (Touchstone, 2004) and the Christopher Award-winning book Educating for Character (Bantam Books, 1992).
-He has also written Raising Good Children (Bantam Doubleday 1994) and co-authored Sex, Love and You (Ave Maria Press, March 2003).
-Thomas Lickona was instrumental in development of the Center for the Fourth and Fifth Rs.
-He is on the Advisory Board of the Catholic Educator's Resource Center.
+Thomas Lickona is a developmental psychologist and the founder and director of the Center for the 4th and 5th Rs (Respect and Responsibility) at the State University of New York College at Cortland.
+He is the author of Character Matters: How to Help Our Children Develop Good Judgment, Integrity, and Other Essential Virtues and the Christopher Award-winning book Educating for Character He has also written Raising Good Children and co-authored, with his wife Judy, Sex, Love and You.
+He is on the Advisory Board of the Catholic Education Resource Center.

 Not all articles published on CERC are the objects of official Church teaching, but these are supplied to provide supplementary information.